toshvelaga/gemini-cup-demo-gpt4/README.md

 Recreating the recent Google Gemini Demo using OpenAI's GPT-4V model.

+## Setup

 - First step is to split your video up into images using the script splitVideoIntoImages.js
 - Second step is to run index.js.
-This will convert all the images sotres /images into base64 and send them to the GPT-4V model.
+This will convert all the images stored in /images into base64 format and send them to the OpenAI GPT-4V model.
 - Be sure to add your open ai api key in an .env file.

 ## Results